icgc-argo/argo-docs/docs/submission/submitting-molecular-data.md

 AnalysisId a4142a01-1274-45b4-942a-01127465b422 successfully published
 ```

 Once your `sequencing_experiment` analysis has been successfully submitted and published, it will be queued for data processing.
-You can follow the progress of molecular data processing for submitted data on your [Program Dashboard](../submission/submitted-data).
+You can follow the progress of [molecular data processing](../analysis-workflows/analysis-overview) for submitted data on your [Program Dashboard](../submission/submitted-data).

-## Data Processing and Analysis